MathieuBazinet/MathieuBazinet.github.io/_pages/experience_eng.md

 {% include base_path %}

 ## Reviewer
+* Reviewer for the AISTATS 2026 conference
+* Reviewer for the Food Research International journal
 * Reviewer for the NeurIPS 2025 conference
 * Reviewer for the Methods and Opportunities at Small Scale (MOSS) workshop at ICML 2025
 * Reviewer for the 35th version of IEEE MLSP workshop